 Be aware groups in themselves take a very long time to do and can be a fairly dull period for guests.
 There is always someone at the bar or in the toilet.
 The more setup stuff you have, the less time you have of images by yourselves, and the fun candid, storytelling images.

-I photograph very a quick Parents, Siblings and Grandparents shot on one side, then the other.
-We then do a quick swap and get a wedding party image.
-But that’s it, then they can all head off to the bar to relax.
+I photograph a quick Parents, Siblings and Grandparents shot on Brides side, then one of the Grooms.
+We then do a quick swap and get a wedding party image of Bridesmaids, Ushers & Best men.
+But that’s it – They then can all head off to the bar and relax.

 I would say if you are looking for lots more group pictures of friends, then you might want to aim towards a more traditional wedding photographer.